Jalie Tucker: Research

-Tucker and her colleagues have studied the effect of the environment on recovery from alcohol misuse and relapse.
+Tucker and her colleagues have studied the effect of the environment on recovery from alcohol abuse and relapse.
 In one study, she compared individuals who had abstained from alcohol for an average of six years with those who were still active drinkers; in both groups, none of the individuals had received any treatment for substance use.
 Through interviews, Tucker concluded that individuals who recovered from alcohol misuse had not experienced as many negative events as their peers who had relapsed.
 In another study examining the relationship between social circumstances and substance abuse, Tucker and colleagues recruited 344 adolescent and young adult residents of low-income neighborhoods in Birmingham, Alabama.
 They examined the influence of peer pressure by assessing impact of the social network on participants' substance use.
 The findings confirmed that people who were encouraged by friends and family to use substances had a higher usage rate than those who were discouraged.
-This is significant because it confirms the importance of social and environmental factors on a person's decisions, especially for individuals transitioning into adulthood.
 Tucker's research implies that low-income communities are in need of more prevention programs.
 She also seeks out further research regarding young adults and their substance use in these areas.

 Tucker's work has drawn attention to the positive and negative influences that society can have on a person's substance use.
-By concluding that society's messages can either help or harm a person, Tucker introduces the need for societal discouragement and better prevention programs to lead people in the right direction.
+By concluding that society's messages can either help or harm a person, Tucker introduces the need for societal discouragement and better prevention programs.
 Her work on alcoholic recovery and relapse prevention culminated into a book co-edited with Dennis M. Donovan and G. Alan Marlatt titled Changing Addictive Behavior.
-In this work, the authors present alternative therapeutic treatments for those with mild or moderate alcoholism, suggesting that the clinical approach does not work for all people.
+In this work, they present alternative therapeutic treatments for those with mild or moderate alcoholism, suggesting that the clinical approach does not work for all people.
 They proposed that individualized treatments are necessary for recovery, as mild to moderate cases of addiction may not warrant the extensive, and usually more costly, treatment that more severe cases do.
-This suggestion was also made in her co-authored book with Diane Grimley, Public Health Tools for Practicing Psychologists', which proposed techniques to heighten the effectiveness of clinical care.
-The authors suggest that psychological care must be improved upon to become more individualized to each patient's needs.
+This suggestion was also made in her book co-authored with Diane Grimley, Public Health Tools for Practicing Psychologists, which proposes techniques to heighten the effectiveness of clinical care.
+They suggest that psychological care must become more individualized to each patient's needs.